 Over the course of the two months preceding the receipt of Biglari's notice of its intent to nominate Mr. Barbrick, the Nominating and Corporate Governance Committee of the Board had previously considered and conducted extensive vetting of the appointment of Gisel Ruiz to the Board.
-In light of the nomination, the Board determined to postpone definitive action on Board appointments and nominations for election to the Board at the 2020 Annual Meeting so that Mr. Barbrick's candidacy could be fully evaluated.
+In light of Biglari's notice of nomination, the Board determined to postpone definitive action on Board appointments and nominations for election to the Board at the 2020 Annual Meeting until Mr. Barbrick's candidacy could be fully evaluated.